Juggling your day job while having your baby at home is a challenge for even the best multi-taskers among us. Read our tips on how to manage.

-First up, this is a stressful situation so don't be too hard on yourself.
+First up, don't be too hard on yourself.
 When you're juggling 101 things, it can feel like you're not doing anything well.
 But you most definitely are.
 Have a think about what you can leave and how you can make the most of your time.

 2. Share the load

 For single parents, do you have friends and family to lean on?
-Obviously, we can't have anyone round but perhaps some Facetime or a zoom call with Grandma singing nursery rhymes?
-Or just a chat with Aunty Priya could give you some time to focus.
+Even just a Facetime with Grandma singing nursery rhymes can give you some time to focus.

 3. Be flexible and prioritise

 If there’s some work that you really need to concentrate on, you could explain that you’ll be able to do it better during nap time or in the evening when your baby is asleep.